 The de Mittons were replaced by 1312 as a result of a new paramount Lord, the Earl of Lancaster, Thomas Plantagenet, first cousin to Edward II.
 He was the husband of Alice de Lacy, her fathers

 Henry's only surviving heir.
-This was result of a life estate agreement by Henry de Lacy for pledging his daughter Ann to Thomas Plantagenet when she was 9 years old.It was to secure the Plantagenet family of Edward I with the historic Norman conquest and Magna Carta de Lacy family of Henry de Lacy,the most esteemed Baron of the Realm.
-Henry de Lacy was Edward I closest consular, confident and designated Lord protector of the realm in Edward I absence.In effect regent to Edward II.
-Ann's husband Thomas Plantagenet became the real inheritor thru a life estate of the de Lacy baronies upon Henry de Lacy`s death.
+This was result of a life estate agreement by Henry de Lacy for pledging his daughter Ann to Thomas Plantagenet when she was 9 years old.It was to secure the Plantagenet family of Edward I with the Norman conquest and Magna Carta family of Henry de Lacy.
+He was the most esteemed Baron of the Realm and was Edward I closest consular and confident.
+Edward 1st. had designated Henry Lord protector of the realm when absent during campaigns.In effect regent to Edward II.
+Ann's husband Thomas Plantagenet became the real inheritor of the de Lacy lands thru a life estate of the de Lacy baronies upon Henry de Lacy`s death in 1311.

 Thomas Plantagenet however did not have a blood connection with the de Mittons as did his wife’s family.
 Lacking that bloodline connection to the new Earl, Mitton manor after 1311 was then granted by Thomas Plantagenet to another family.
 No lord of the manor resided at Mitton manor at Great Mitton Hall ever again, nor did any de Mitton since that time.